 Rub Yourself With Oil

 Gently rub your feet (and scalp, if you dare) with warm sesame oil or coconut oil before bed to help ground you for a good night’s sleep.
 Put on some cozy socks to keep the feet warm as you sleep.
 Grounding yourself before bed in this way can help get the mind ready to rest.
-The trick is to use just a little oil, and put the socks on right away to protect your sheets.Continue to 5 of 6 below.
+The trick is to use just a little oil and put your socks on right away to protect your sheets.Continue to 5 of 6 below.

 05 of 06